*For Information about Admissions, please click here.*

 Within the first few weeks of school the class teacher will arrange a meet the teacher evening.
 This will give you a further chance to meet the teaching team, learn about the Early Years Curriculum and how you can support your child at home.

 As Part of the Early Years Curriculum the teaching team are required to make regular observations based on the children’s learning.
-At Wood Street School we do this electronically using the 2Simple 2Build a Profile application on IPods.
+At Wood Street School we do this electronically using Tapestry.
 This gives us the fantastic opportunity to keep you up to date with what your children have been exploring and learning linked to the curriculum.
 Each week the class teacher will e-mail each child’s weekly observations to their parent.
 During the first few visits to school an opportunity will be provided to sign up to this service.
 We also use classdojo as a means of communicating with our families.
 This is a safe, secure platform where we can share information, photos and keep you updated on school events.

 Teddy bears picnic